Advanced features

 4. Handle player subtitle callbacks.

-Implement the following methods in AVPDelegate:
+Implement the following methods on your AVPDelegate:

 - (void)onSubtitleHeader:(AliPlayer *)player trackIndex:(int)trackIndex Header:(NSString *)header {